Reading time: 4 minutes

 Before you can share yourself with others, you must first be willing to know yourself.

-The more you hide, the more you remain hidden even from yourself.
+However, the more you hide, the more you remain hidden even from yourself.
 It’s not that you’ve forgotten who you are, but more like you’ve never given yourself a chance to understand who you are.

-Step 1: Study and Journal
+Study and Journal to Overcome Shame

 What should you write about?
 Read the Bible and other helpful materials that teach you who you are.
 Then write about what the truths stir up in your heart.